 - The duty to use his or her best judgment in the application of this knowledge and skill.

-If a physician breaches one or more of these duties, resulting in an injury, then he or she may be sued for medical malpractice by a skilled Long Island medical malpractice attorney.
+If a physician breaches one or more of these duties, resulting in an injury, then he or she may be sued for medical malpractice by a skilled medical malpractice attorneys on Long Island.

 While the United States is known for its advanced medical treatments, medical malpractice is still all too common.
 In 2016, patient safety experts from Johns Hopkins published a study that concluded that 250,000 deaths in the United States per year are due to medical error.
 This would place medical error as the third leading cause of death in our country.